 Based on the above, you can see more value in one-two word-specific domains that are short and memorable.
 This indicates that if you want that perfect domain, be prepared to make a serious offer.

 The good news is that the standard annual renewal ($10-15) rate applies once you own the domain.

 This is pretty common once folks realize their initial choice was sub-optimal.
 Or they find another domain that they prefer.

 It is no big deal to change your domain within WordPress.
 The key is to make sure that you do proper redirects from the old to the new so that search engines understand what is going on.

-If you feel for the strength of your brand that a domain switch is necessary don't let the technicalities prevent you from doing so.
+If you determine that a domain switch is necessary for the strength of your brand, don't let the technicalities prevent you from doing so.
 Having the perfect domain for your business is that important.

 Domain Registration Tips

-- Go for Privacy Protection to shield your contact information.
+- Go for Privacy Protection to shield your contact information and reduce spam.

-- Make sure you are the domain's Registrant, a.k.a. owner.
-Never let anyone helping you out (web developer, marketer, etc.) use their contact information when registering on your behalf.
-They then basically own the domain and it could be difficult to get it back if things go sour, if they go out of business or fall off the map.
+- You want to make sure you are the domain's Registrant, a.k.a. owner, and that the domain is purchased through your own account.
+Never let anyone helping you out (web developer, marketer, etc.) use their contact information or account when registering on your behalf.
+They then basically own the domain, and it could be difficult to get it back if things go sour, if they go out of business, or fall off the map.